 In January 2023, she developed a course for Parsons titled, “a History of Typography” which explores typographic developments through the lens of graphic design history.
 The class visits museums and archives—such as the New York Public Library and Cooper Hewitt—to interact with historic examples of typography.
 The course also focuses on craft so that students have an opportunity to learn stone-carving, calligraphy, and typesetting as they relate to historic typographic processes.

-Charlotte von Hardenburgh wearing Fran Hosken jewelry for a collaboration with Emme Parsons, photographed by Laura Saur, February 2024.
+Charlotte von Hardenburgh at Weinberg Modern Gallery wearing Fran Hosken jewelry for a collaboration with Emme Parsons, photography by Laura Saur, February 2024.

 As a graduate student, von Hardenburgh was Editor-in-Chief of the fifth issue and first online version of Objective—the student-led Design History journal for Parsons.
 Her articles feature interviews with burgeoning archivists, highlight newly-adopted museum collecting practices, and review alternative archival methods.